-A hearing loop (also sometimes known as an ‘induction loop’) directs sound straight into your hearing aids without the need for any other device to be used.
-It should be a discreee, hassle-free system to use.
-Special headphones should be offered if you do not have hearing aids.
+A hearing loop (also sometimes known as an ‘induction loop’) directs sound straight into compatible hearing aids or cochlear implants, without the need for any other device to be used.
+It is (or should be) a discreet, hassle-free system for people to use.

-Can be made available in locations where it wouldn’t be practical to install a fixed loop or counter loop.
-Not an ideal solution because users have to ask to use it so there is less discretion and ease of use.
-Also, parts of the portable loop can get separated and become lost.
+Can be made available in locations where it wouldn’t be practical to install a room loop or counter loop.
+Use with care as they tend to have very limited range (often just a metre) and can also impact on dignity.
+There is also a real risk that parts of the loop will get separated and become lost.

 You can buy hearing loops for personal use in your home.
 For example, to direct the TV or other audio sound sources straight into your hearing aids.

 Ensure your hearing aid (or cochlear implant) has a T-setting

 A good hearing loop will give you a great listening experience – and is likely to make it easier and more relaxing to hear even if you have the best available hearing aids.

 If you get a poor experience, check a few other hearing loops to see if the problem might be your hearing aid.